 Chicago auto accident cases are governed by Illinois law.
 Illinois has its own unique traffic laws, insurance regulations, and body of tort law that is applicable to Chicago car accident lawsuits.
 Below is a short outline of the key Illinois laws as they relate to auto accidents.

 If you are seriously injured in a Chicago auto accident, you will have a limited amount of time to file a personal injury lawsuit against the at-fault driver.
-This is because Illinois has a statute of limitations that imposes maximum time deadlines on how long plaintiffs in injury cases can wait before filing suit.
+This is because Illinois has a law that imposes maximum time deadlines on how long plaintiffs in injury cases can wait before filing suit.

 Illinois Follows Modified Comparative Negligence Rule